-Intellectual ideas, attitudes and philosophies, fashion and passion are at the heart of the evolution of humankind, which is reflected in the arts, both visual and performance.
+Intellectual ideas, attitudes and philosophies, fashion and passion are at the heart of the evolution of humankind.
+They are reflected in the arts, both visual and performance, as well as great design, superb music and scintillating style.

 Much of western philosophy finds its basis in the teachings of the big three geniuses of antiquity… Socrates, Plato, and Aristotle.
 We can’t really begin any study of the western world without talking about them.
 They are at the essence of who we are as a society; having helped found the system we live by; democracy – literally, the rule of the people.